ivan-kleshnin/reactive-states/README.md

 **Reactive state (reducer) implementations discussed and compared.**

-There are a bunch of approaches actually and I'm surprised noone bothered to make such list so far.<br/>
+There are a bunch of approaches actually and I'm surprised noone bothered to make such list so far.
-*"Knowledge kills inspiration"*  probably...

 RxJS is used for code samples but everything is supposed to be tech agnostic.